Artist exceeds the limits permitted by brain researchers

 “Absurd.
 According to what underlying pattern?”

 “None,” the artist said.
-“I assume you’re from the The Library of Structures.
+“Check the Library of Structures.
 You won’t find my activity in the catalogs.”

 “All structures and patterns are contained in the files.”